Zirias/clang-libdos/README.md

 Well, `GCC` seems still a bit more *buggy* with `-m16` than `clang`. `clang` already does a great job optimizing the code without breaking it for *real mode*.
-Unfortunately, this doesn't hold for *link time optimizations*, they **will** break your program (as soon as it's non-trivial) even with `clang`.
 Apart from that, there's one issue: *real mode* applications typically use BIOS and DOS *interrupt routines*.
 Some BIOSes are buggy.
 There's at least one routine (the one for scrolling the console, so something needed regularly) I know of that clobbers the `ebp` (base pointer for the current stack frame) register on buggy BIOSes.
 Declaring that in your inline assembly, `GCC` just refuses to compile.[1] `clang` doesn't complain.
 As I don't know of any other *modern* compilers targeting *real mode*, this project is now tied to `clang`.